Dating Questions And Answers To Help You Succeed

 How do I avoid getting stood up?

 The idea of getting stood up sounds nightmarish.
 You talk to someone for a while, get a date set up, and when the time comes, they're a no-show.
-We live in a society where people don't want to admit that they got cold feet or met someone they connect better with, so they don't cancel and make you stand around.
+We live in a society where people may not want to admit that they got cold feet or met someone they connect better with, so they may not cancel and make you stand around.

 The truth is, there's no way to avoid getting stood up.
-People are going to flake out on you.
-Have a backup plan, recognize that it says more about the person who has stood you up than it does about you, and don't wait around too long.
+People could flake out on you.
+Consider having a backup plan, recognizing that it says more about the person who has stood you up than it does about you, and don't wait around too long.

 Where should we go?

 When it comes to dating, the first date should be someplace open and public.
 It gives both parties a sense of safety, and you can easily leave if the date goes sour.
-Restaurants, malls, coffee shops, parks, and any other open place should be good.
-It depends on you and your date's tastes.
+Restaurants, malls, coffee shops, parks, and any other open place can be good.
+It can depend on you and your date's tastes, so consider discussing date ideas with your partner directly.

 How can I tell if they like me?

-When dating someone or just talking to someone in general, it's hard to figure out if they like you or not, especially if you're not good at nonverbal communication.
+When dating someone or just talking to someone in general, it's hard to figure out if they like you or not, especially if you struggle reading nonverbal communication.
 It's easy to mistake someone just being nice for someone being flirty.

 There is no correct answer, as people express love differently, but many people use a few signs.
-Obviously, if someone is flirty, they probably like you.
+If someone is flirty, they probably like you.
 They may tease you, use eye contact more, smile, and pay attention to what you're saying.

-Some people will just straight up admit they like you, but for many, the fear of rejection prevents them from saying so quickly and easily.
-One of you has to say it at some point, so if you like the person and see subtle clues they like you back, say it.
+Some people may just admit they like you, but for many, the fear of rejection prevents them from saying so quickly and easily.
+Making your feelings clear can relieve stress for both of you, so if you like the person and see subtle clues that they like you back, consider telling them that.
 The worst they can do is say they do not feel the same way.

 How can I tell if they don't like me?

-When someone doesn't like you, they may try to give subtle clues to tell you to go away, but the problem is that some people don't get the hint.
-On a date going bad, the person may be quiet.
-If the person is more interested in their phone than you, it could be a problem, as well.
+When someone doesn't like you, they may try to give subtle clues to tell you to go away, but it may be difficult to get the hint.
+On a date going badly, the person may be quiet.
+If the person is more interested in their phone than you, it could be a sign as well.

-Perhaps the biggest hint that the date went bad is the sudden flake.
-If they say, "Sorry, I have to go," and offer a wafer-thin excuse, then they may be leaving gracefully, so they don't hurt your feelings.
-While some people have a legitimate excuse, it could signal that the date went bad if they don't text you later.
+Perhaps the biggest hint that the date went badly is the sudden flake.
+If they say, "Sorry, I have to go," and offer an excuse, then they may be leaving gracefully, so they don't hurt your feelings.
+While some people have a legitimate excuse, it could signal that the date went badly if they don't reach out to you later.

-Many of us wish we lived in a world where people would be more direct, but everyone is afraid to say what's on their minds.
-To understand where your date is, you must communicate effectively and pay close attention to nonverbal clues and body language.
+Many of us wish we lived in a world where people would be more direct, but many are afraid to say what's on their minds.
+To understand where your date is, it can be beneficial to communicate effectively and pay close attention to nonverbal clues and body language.

 How do I avoid the awkward silence?

 When it comes to first dates, it can be awkward for both of you.
 Not everyone can befriend strangers.
-Think of some conversation starters beforehand.
-Ask about hobbies, family, aspirations, and so on.
-However, don't prepare a series of questions like it's some kind of interview.
+You might think of some conversation starters beforehand.
+Ask your date questions about hobbies, family, aspirations, and so on.
+However, be mindful not to prepare a series of questions like it's some kind of interview.
 Keep it casual and interesting.

 Also, if they expect you to be smooth and flawless on your first date, then they're probably not for you.
 First dates come with nervousness and ups and downs in conversation; no one is perfect.